elixir-capsule/capsule/README.md

 new_shiny_encapsulation = YourCoolStorage.put(encapsulation)
 ```

-Note: you'll still need to take care of cleaning up the old file (or some poor async Task you probably underpay):
+Note: you'll still need to take care of cleaning up the old file (or pass the work on to some poor async Task):

 ```
 Disk.delete(old_busted_encapsulation)